Tasting African History Through Street Food

-The number of street food vendors in Africa is unknown but the economic, social and cultural value of street food for Africa is priceless.
+Zowey is a popular street food in Ghana made from peanut butter, flour and ginger spices, Puff-puff from Nigeria is a traditional African snack similar to a large hot fresh doughnut hole, Kelewele is also popular for breakfast in Ghana.
+The number of street food vendors in Africa is unknown but the historic economic, social and cultural value of street food in Africa throughout history is priceless.

 Food vendors need a license to legally trade in many places in Africa.
 However neither at the national nor at local level, in Africa there is no framework policy or law specifically regulating street food vending.